Join Us At Dublin Maker 2025!

-This year will be the 11th Dublin Maker and will take place in Richmond Barracks, Saturday 2nd of September 2023.
+This year will be the 13th Dublin Maker and will take place in Leopardstown Racecourse on Saturday 30th and Sunday 31st of August 2025.

 Dublin Maker is made up completely from projects submitted through our open call.
 So we need you to apply to make it great.